Moinhassan07/excel-reporting-dashboard-automation/README.md

 # Excel Reporting Dashboard Automation

-An Excel automation project that generates EV fleet reporting workbooks with weekly and monthly summaries, city and vehicle-level analysis, formatted sheets, and an Excel dashboard for KPI tracking and reporting.
+An end-to-end reporting automation project that generates Excel-based EV fleet reports and extends the workflow into Grafana for interactive analytics and monitoring.

 ## Overview

 This project automates EV fleet reporting using Python and Excel.
 It reads operational data, merges lookup data, generates weekly and monthly summaries, and exports a formatted multi-sheet Excel workbook for reporting and dashboard analysis.

+The project was later extended into Grafana by loading EV operations data into PostgreSQL and building an interactive dashboard for KPI tracking, operational monitoring, and filter-based exploration.

 ## Features